claraj/brackets/README.md

 Brackets generator for a tournament

-User can enter team names, and generate brackets for matchups. todo - integrate this with rest of app
+User can enter team names, and generate brackets for matchups.

 User will be prompted to enter winner of each matchup